Disease/ Disorder

 History

 It is essential to understand that direct head trauma is not necessary for a concussion to occur.
-After a suspected concussion, the athlete should be quickly assessed and examined for any concussive like symptoms.
-Ideally, the injury is witnessed by the covering physician or other medical professional on the field who can describe the mechanism, and any immediate signs of injury, trauma, or LOC.
-A graded symptoms checklist provides an early tool for the initial assessment and tracking of symptoms over subsequent evaluations.
+The goal of the sideline evaluation is to screen for suspected SRC and determine disposition.
+After a suspected concussion, the athlete should be immediately removed from play to be assessed and examined.
+Ideally, the injury is witnessed by the covering physician or other medical professional on the field who can describe the mechanism and identify immediate signs of injury, trauma, or LOC.
+A graded symptoms checklist (GCS) and Sports Concussion Assessment Tool (SCAT) provide devices for the initial assessment and tracking of symptoms over subsequent evaluations, which will be further discussed in the “Functional Assessments” section.
 The Center for Disease Control’s Heads Up Concussion Signs and Symptoms Checklist provides four domains:

 The athlete may not be able to recall the incident, thus spectators may need to be questioned or game tapes reviewed.